Donald Trump Slams Democrats And Brags On Economy During Conference Call With GOP Leadership

 According to The Hill, several ranking Republican House members joined the call, including House Minority Leader Kevin McCarthy, House Minority Whip Steve Scalise, and House GOP Conference Chair Liz Cheney.
 White House spokesman Judd Deere said the president discussed with the members the “Democrats’ refusal to focus on solutions that would help the American people as they attempt to overturn the result of the 2016 election.”

-Deere also revealed that during the phone conference the president and the ranking members “emphasized that Speaker [Nancy] Pelosi and Chairman [Adam] Schiff are deliberately misleading the American people about the truth, and are trampling over procedure and precedent to advance their political goals.”
+Deere also revealed that during the phone conference, the president and the ranking members “emphasized that Speaker [Nancy] Pelosi and Chairman [Adam] Schiff are deliberately misleading the American people about the truth, and are trampling over procedure and precedent to advance their political goals.”

 Trump also talked about the latest economic numbers that came out this week, which included the addition of 136,000 jobs in September and the fact that the unemployment rate dropped to a staggering 50-year low.

-The call came at about the same time a number of House committees held closed-door meetings with Michael Atkinson, the intelligence community’s inspector general, in which they reportedly discussed the whistleblower who shed light on the president’s alleged wrongdoing during his July 25 call with Ukrainian President Volodymyr Zelenksy.
+The call came at about the same time a number of House committees held closed-door meetings with Michael Atkinson, the intelligence community’s inspector general, in which they reportedly discussed the whistleblower who shed light on the president’s alleged wrongdoing during his July 25 call with Ukraine President Volodymyr Zelenksy.

-Democrats claim the president pressured the foreign leader into gathering political ammunition he can use against former vice president Joe Biden, who is likely to be his primary political challenger in the 2020 presidential race.
+Democrats claim the president pressured the foreign leader into gathering political ammunition he can use against former Vice President Joe Biden, who is likely to be his primary political challenger in the 2020 presidential race.

-House Intelligence chairman Adam Schiff, who has been at the forefront of the Ukraine whistleblower issue, explained why the met with and interviewed Atkinson on Friday.
+House Intelligence chairman Adam Schiff, who has been at the forefront of the Ukraine whistleblower issue, explained why they met with and interviewed Atkinson on Friday.

 “While we cannot get into the substance, we explored with the IG through documents and testimony the reasons why he found the whistleblower complaint to be both urgent and credible,” Schiff said.